zupzup/blog/ml-in-go-logreg/post.md

 }
 ```

-We just take our `x` values to plot the different points and give them a color depending on their correspongin `y` value.
+We just take our `x` values to plot the different points and give them a color depending on their corresponding `y` value.
 This way we have a nice view where the positive and negative outcomes are and how they are distributed.

-This shows us the following picture:
+This shows us the following picture (click to enlarge):

 <center>
     <a href="images/exams.png" target="_blank"><img src="images/exams_thmb.png" /></a>
 </center>

-## Model
+## The Model

 Learning the model is pretty simple using `goml`.
 We just call `linear.NewLogistic`, which takes the following parameters:

-//TODO: explain parameters
-* Optimization Method
+* Optimization Method (`base.BatchGA`)
-  * Explain
+  * `goml` has two optimization algorithms for Logistic Regression called **Stochastic Gradient Ascent** and **Batched Gradient Ascent** which are basically [Gradient Descent](https://en.wikipedia.org/wiki/Gradient_descent), just inverted.
+The goal of these optimization algorithms is to fit the model as closely to our training data as possible by minimizing the error ("distance").
-* Learning Rate
+* Learning Rate & Maximum Iterations (`0.00001` & `1000`)
-  * Explain
+  * These two parameters are needed for Gradient Descent, they specify how big the steps the algorithm will take towards the minimum should be (Learning Rate) and the maximum amount of iterations it should use to get there, if the algorithm doesn't converge on its own (Maximum Iterations).
+If we set the Learning Rate too high, it can happen, that we never get near any minimum, so taking a very small number here is the safe approach (although there is a performance penalty, because we'll need more steps).
-* Regularization
+* Regularization (`0`)
-  * Explain
-* Maximum Iterations
-  * Explain
+  * This is a parameter we can use to prevent Overfitting (fitting the model too closely to our training data), but we will ignore it in this example.
-* Input Values (xTrain)
+* Input Values (`xTrain` - the exam scores)
-* Classification Attribute (yTrain)
+* Classification Attribute (`yTrain` - the 0 and 1 values for admittance)

+Once we have a way to evaluate the model later on, we can start experimenting with these parameters to improve on our model, but for now we just train our model as follows:

 ```go
 model := linear.NewLogistic(base.BatchGA, 0.00001, 0, 1000, xTrain, yTrain)